shravanchaudhary/shortify/readme.md

-Link Shortner (Python 3.7)
+# Link Shortner

 Shortens the link provided.

+## Requirements

+Python 3.x

+## How to run this project:

 To run, cd to project directory, then hit "docker-compose up" command, it will run the whole project exposed to localhost:5000

-To shorten a link:
+## To shorten a link:
 	1. Pass your link in the url followed by base url (localhost:5000/<your_url>)
 	2. It returns two urls in json,
 		a.
 The shortened link of your url
 		b.
 A link to see the stats (no. of clicks) on your shortened link.
 	Note: Shortened link dies within stipulated period of time (currently 60 seconds) if there are no clicks on the link.

-Implementation of token assistance in link shortening is in following way:
+## Implementation of token assistance in link shortening is in following way:
 	1. Post json with following format
 	{
 		"url" : "the_url_to_be_shortened_with_all_token_holders_as_<%token%>"